Thank you for filling in the form.

 Warehouse Energy Efficiency Assessments

-If loading dock openings are not sealed properly, they can leave facilities vulnerable to infiltration of insects, water, dust, dirt and other contaminants.
-Here are some steps on how to get a complete seal at the loading dock to help protect against these potential hazards:
+If loading dock openings are not sealed properly, they can leave warehouses vulnerable to infiltration of insects, water, dust, dirt and other contaminants, plus it allows expensive conditioned air to escape.
+Here are four steps to help get a complete seal at the loading dock and protect against potential hazards:

 The first rule of thumb in getting a complete seal at the loading dock is to look for daylight.
 When a trailer is in place and the dock door is opened, examine the perimeter around the trailer and dock leveler and look for areas where you can see light.
 If there’s daylight, there’s a gap to be filled.
 Different gaps will need to be sealed by different products.
 Understanding what kinds of gaps exist will lead to more informed decisions on properly sealing them.